richardvenneman/appsignal-docs/source/elixir/instrumentation/minutely-probes.html.md

 Minutely probes are a mechanism to periodically send [custom metrics](/metrics/custom.html) to AppSignal.
 This is a system that is included in the AppSignal Elixir package by default.
 At the start of every minute the minutely probes are triggered to collect metrics and then snoozed until the next minute.

-By default the AppSignal Elixir gem enables a probe for the ErlangVM.
+By default the AppSignal Elixir package enables a probe for the ErlangVM.

 -> **Note**: We recommend using AppSignal Elixir package `1.10.1` and up when using this feature.